FluxNote

 HeyGen's pricing starts at $24/month for the Creator plan, which includes limited credits.
 The Business plan at $72/month adds more credits and features.
 Credit-based pricing means costs can escalate quickly with heavy usage.

-FluxNote offers a free plan with 3 videos/month, a Pro plan at $19/month for 30 videos, and a Business plan at $49/month for 100 videos.
+FluxNote offers a free plan with 1 video/month, a Pro plan at $9.99/mo for 21 videos (Rise plan), and a Max plan at $49/month for 150 videos per month.
 The pricing is straightforward — you know exactly how many videos you get.

 The Verdict